 There’s a game that some people knowingly (or sometimes unknowingly) play.
 There are people that know they’re doing it – the emotional abusers, the manipulators, the coercive type, and the unethically influential type.

 I speak from experience.
-I was married for 4 years and during that time (not only my marriage but other relationships too), I was highly manipulative.
+I was married for 4 years and during that time (not only in my marriage but in other relationships too), I was highly manipulative.
 I didn’t know I was until we separated.
 I had this realization that I was being manipulative.
 I didn’t know the term back then, but I was being emotionally abusive, and I was doing so in many ways.

 One of them was being highly judgmental.
 I was judging my wife for doing things that I didn’t agree with.
 I wanted her to conform to my standards.
 I wanted her to conform to my values, and I set the bar very high.
 I was also giving her the silent treatment.

 But when the silent treatment turns into making the other person feel guilty, making the other person conform, there’s a level of control in there – “I want you to do what I want you to do, so I will be silent.
 I will withhold and withdraw love.”